 Michael Battalia is a dual-degree master’s student in the School of Foreign Service and the Department of History.
-His ISD research will explore the increasing use of private sector companies to achieve geopolitical goals, via direct investments, privileged trading partnerships, and limited concessions.
-His research agenda will cover case studies of Russian activity in the Netherlands, the U.A.E. in India, France in Brazil, and China in South Africa, before assessing whether elements of these countries’ strategies should be adopted by the U.S. given its unique history, values, and role in the world.
-Finally, it will make recommendation for how the US. government’s diplomatic and military institutions would need to be configured to implement such a strategy.
-He will draw on his experience working for six years as a management consultant with Deloitte, where he advised several Middle Eastern governments on how to approach economic statecraft.
-Michael has previous policy research experience as a research intern at the Council on Foreign Relations and as a legislative intern with the U.S. Senate Banking Committee.
+His ISD research will explore the increasing use of private companies to achieve geopolitical goals, examining case studies of Russian private-sector activity in the Netherlands, the U.A.E. in India, France in Brazil, and China in South Africa.
+He will assess whether the United States should also adopt elements of these strategies, and make recommendations for how the US government’s diplomatic and military institutions would implement such an approach.
+Michael worked for six years as a management consultant with Deloitte, where he advised Middle Eastern governments on how to approach economic statecraft.
 He has a bachelor’s degree from the London School of Economics.

 Emily Belson is a senior in the School of Foreign Service majoring in Regional and Comparative Studies in the Middle East.
-The focus of her major is women’s rights and gender equality in the Middle East, and her ISD research will study sexual violence used by terrorist organizations in conflict zones.
-She studied abroad in Amman, Jordan and has been a research assistant with the Georgetown Institute for the Study of International Migration.
+She has focused on women’s rights and gender equality in the Middle East, and her ISD research will study sexual violence used by terrorist organizations in conflict zones.
+She studied abroad in Amman, Jordan, and has worked as a research assistant for the Georgetown Institute for the Study of International Migration.

 Bunker Graduate Fellow, Master of Arts in Arab Studies

 - Research topic: “Euro-Mediterranean Relations, Irregular Migration, and Readmission Agreements: A Case Study of EU-Libya, EU-Turkey, and EU-Morocco Negotiations”